serversideup/github-action-docker-swarm-deploy/README.md

 - 😃 Simple to use
 - 🏗️ Bring your own container + configuration
 - 💯 Replicate 100% of production from Development to CI to Deployment
+- 💪 Use with self-hosted registries
+- 🧮 Store MD5 hashes in environment variables for deployment

 # Usage
 Here is an example workflow: